Extensions

 container: app

 The source field reads the resolved value of the named variable from the specified container, keeping credential notices accurate even after overrides.
+Labels for both static and source field elements come from the localization file.

 Notice Guidelines